mantzaris/BenchmarkDataNLP.jl/README.md

 ## Installation

-BenchmarkNLP.jl is compatible with Julia 1.6 and above.
+BenchmarkDataNLP.jl is compatible with Julia 1.6 and above.